 Imagine, if in 2008, someone raised questions about John McCain, pointing out that he spent a lot of his youth outside the United States.
 Indeed, it turns out that the senator from Arizona was born in Panama.
 What if, in 2016, someone raised questions about Ted Cruz, pointing out that he seems to have spent a lot of his youth north of the border?
 And, indeed, it turns out that the senator from Texas was born in Canada.
 (Still, it turns out that both men qualified, or qualify, as natural-born citizens and thus as U.S. presidents — as, presumably would… Barack Obama (!), even if he indeed had been born abroad!)

 There have been rumors that Obama may have attended college as a "foreign student" and that his book editor listed him as born in Kenya.
-Even they are piddling issues, occasionally proven false, the point has nothing to with Obama per se.
+Even if they are piddling issues, occasionally proven false, the point has nothing to with Obama per se.
 (As Breitbart states, "It is evidence — not of the President’s foreign origin, but that Barack Obama’s public persona has perhaps been presented differently at different times.")
-The point is that the mainstream media never bothered to devote even a minute to investigate the issue; only new online media (Breitbart and Snopes) did so.
+The point is that the mainstream media never bothered to devote even a minute to investigate the issue (or the strategy behind the different public personas); only new online media (Breitbart and Snopes) did so.

 3) Here comes the kicker: the so-called "Birther" charge (whether brought by a Democrat or a Republican) was never a charge leveled primarily at a man called Barack Obama or, for that matter, against a member of a minority or a person of a particular race.